Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 ### Tuples

 The basic building block of multidimensional indexing is the `tuple` index.
 A tuple index doesn't select elements on its own.
-Rather, it contains other indices, which themselves select elements.
+Instead, it contains other indices that themselves select elements.
 The general rule for tuples is that

 > **each element of a tuple index selects the corresponding elements for the corresponding axis of the array**